By: Robert Avsec, Devoted Husband, Companion, and BFF

 As her loyal and faithful husband, companion, and best friend for 40+ years I’d solemnly swore to her that I would honor those wishes.
 It was an oath I reaffirmed with her while she was still lucid and aware of me being there with her.

-Her nurse, Ramona, was a real saint of provide both me and Wilma with great comfort and support.
+Her nurse, Ramona, was a real saint at providing both me and Wilma with great comfort and support.
 She then began administering medications to ease her pain and suffering.
 After about 3-1/2 hours her pain and suffering were over, and she took her final breath.

 RIP, my love! 🥰